Brand Names: 8-Mop, Oxsoralen-Ultra

 Methoxsalen may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

 - severe skin redness within 24 hours after UVA treatment;

-- severe itching, swelling, or severe skin discomfort;
+- swelling, severe itching, or severe skin discomfort;

-- worsening of your psoriasis.
+- worsening of your psoriasis;

-Less serious side effects may include:
+Common side effects may include:

-- feeling nervous;
+- feeling nervous; or

-- sleep problems (insomnia);
+- sleep problems (insomnia).

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.